-Grant proposal written assignment: During the semester, you will conceive, design, and write a grant proposal to study how to increase vaccination rates in our society.
-In this way, you will increase your understanding of experimental design, scientific writing, and ultimately, learn how to most effectively communicate why you should be given financial resources to study this critical issue.
-A draft of your proposal is due Monday, October 28, with the final draft due on Tuesday, November 26.
+Grant proposal written assignment: During the semester, you will conceive, design, and write a letter of intent for a grant proposal to study a topic related to immunology.
+In this way, you will increase your understanding of experimental design, scientific writing, and ultimately, learn how to most effectively communicate why you should be given financial resources to study the area in which you are interested.
+A draft of your proposal is due Monday, March 16, with the final draft due on Friday, April 17.
 More details about this assignment will be provided on the course Canvas site.